 Figure 9.
 Genome tolerance (Cb) and viability tolerance (Cv) to H2O2 induction varies by strain backgrounds.
 Cells with a greater tolerance to H2O2 have a longer CLS.
-Strain YPS128 has the shortest lifespan and has the least tolerance to H2O2 since it has a larger Cb/Cv ratio.
-M13 has the longest lifespan, which corresponds to a smaller Cb/Cv ratio.
+Strain YPS128 has the shortest life span and has the least tolerance to H2O2 since it has a larger Cb/Cv ratio.
+M13 has the longest life span, which corresponds to a smaller Cb/Cv ratio.

 Figure 10.
 Mitotic asymmetry (L0) is the ratio of the frequency of daughter cells by LOH frequency in mother cells.
 A smaller L0 corresponds to better (lower) mitotic asymmetry in daughter cells compared to mother cells.
-A lower Cb/Cv ratio corresponds to a longer lifespan.
-The positive correlation suggests that cells with a better mitotic asymmetry have a longer lifespan and better H2O2 viability tolerance.
+A lower Cb/Cv ratio corresponds to a longer life span.
+The positive correlation suggests that cells with a better mitotic asymmetry have a longer life span and better H2O2 viability tolerance.

-Figure 11.LifespanLifespan tolerance, length of CLS, and frequency of mitotic asymmetrical events are interrelated factors in budding yeast.
-A higher tolerance to oxidative stress is associated with a longer CLS
+Figure 11.
+Life span tolerance, length of CLS, and frequency of mitotic asymmetrical events are interrelated factors in budding yeast.
+A higher tolerance to oxidative stress is associated with a longer CLS.
+A greater tolerance to oxidative stress corresponds to a lower and better mitotic asymmetry.
+A better mitotic asymmetry corresponds to a longer CLS.

+,